ilya-zlobintsev/LACT/README.md

 GPUs not listed here will still work, but might not have full functionality available.
 Monitoring/system info will be available everywhere.
 Integrated GPUs might also only have basic configuration available.

+## Nvidia

+Anything Maxwell or newer should work, but generation support has not yet been tested thoroughly.

 # Configuration

 There is a configuration file available in `/etc/lact/config.yaml`.
 Most of the settings are accessible through the GUI, but some of them may be useful to be edited manually (like `admin_groups` to specify who has access to the daemon)